List of NFL games played outside the United States: Impact on teams

 Teams that have had the scheduling disadvantage of giving up a home game to participate in the series, resulting in seven home games, eight away games and one neutral site game, have seen a significant disparity in their success relative to the designated visitors, who end up with eight home games, seven away games and one neutral site game.
 For the 18 regular season games played outside the United States through 2015, 20 of the 21 designated home teams failed to reach the playoffs while 11 of the 21 designated visitors reached the postseason that year.
 In 2015, the Kansas City Chiefs became the first designated home team to go on to reach the playoffs.
 However, many teams accept the tradeoff of an increased opportunity for international marketing.

 List of games

-Below is a list of games played outside the United States by teams from the NFL, and its precursor leagues the American Football League of 1926 (AFL 1926), All-America Football Conference (AAFC), and American Football League (AFL) from which the NFL absorbed teams.
+Below is a list of games played outside the United States by teams from the NFL, including predecessor leagues All-America Football Conference (AAFC) and American Football League (AFL), from which the NFL absorbed teams.